fjb4/steeltoe-demo/README.md

 - Stop Steeltoe services
   - `docker-compose down`
 - Run
+  - Open a terminal window
+    - Set the "BUILD" environment variable to have the value "LOCAL"
-  - `export BUILD=LOCAL`
+      - Unix Bash: `export BUILD=LOCAL`
-    - If using multiple terminal windows, this needs to be set in each one
-    - Make sure this is unset to run on Cloud Foundry
-      - `unset BUILD`
+      - Windows CMD: `set BUILD=LOCAL`
     - `dotnet watch run --launch-profile=backend`
+    - When started, backend service should be available at `http://localhost:5200`
+  - Open a second terminal window
+    - Set the "BUILD" environment variable to have the value "LOCAL"
     - `dotnet watch run --launch-profile=middleware`
+    - When started, middleware service should be available at `http://localhost:5100`
+  - Open a third terminal window
+    - Set the "BUILD" environment variable to have the value "LOCAL"
     - `dotnet watch run --launch-profile=frontend`
+    - When started, frontend service should be available at `http://localhost:5000`

 ## How to Run on Cloud Foundry